In I.S.I 2014 Problem 2 we have tried to solve a problem using the idea of barycentric coordinates.

 You may want to look into the first part

-Try this beautiful problem from the Pre-RMO, 2017 based on Sides of Quadrilateral.
-You may use sequential hints to solve the problem.
+Try this beautiful problem from Number system, based on digits problem from AMC-10A, 2007.
+You may use sequential hints to solve the problem

-Try this beautiful problem from the Pre-RMO, 2017 based on Sides of Quadrilateral.
+Try this beautiful problem from the Pre-RMO, 2017 based on Non-Parallel lines.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from algebra, based on Sum of the numbers from AMC-10A, 2001.
+Try this beautiful problem from algebra, based on the quadratic equation from AMC-10A, 2003.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from Geometry: circular cylinder from AMC-10A, 2001.
+Try this beautiful problem from Geometry: Area of Trapezium from AMC-10A, 2018.
 You may use sequential hints to solve the problem.